Winter of 2009–10 in Europe: 10–26 January

 On 11 January, England and Wales continued to feel the effects of the depression in the Western Approaches.
 In the Republic of Ireland, the Department of Education ordered all schools to close for the day due to heavy snowfall.

 Due to a mix of bitter cold and the milder system trying to push in from the Atlantic, heavy snowfall in the United Kingdom resumed; there were fresh accumulations (on top of existing snow) of up to 15 centimetres (6 inches) on 12 January in Wales and South West England.
 Snow later fell in The Midlands and South-east England.
 In Holmfirth and Barnsley in north England, freezing rain or sleet fell onto deep-frozen roads; this created so much black ice that some people found that the only safe way to move about on roads was by crawling.
 Hospital accident and emergency units in the Sheffield, Rotherham and Barnsley areas of South Yorkshire reported being inundated by people with fractures and sprains after slipping on what one Council official in Sheffield described as the worst black ice seen in the area in living memory.

 Many schools were again closed across England and Wales, and there were many road accidents and closures.
 The M25 motorway was down to one lane between Leatherhead and Reigate; roads across southern Great Britain were untreated, wreaking havoc on commuters.
 Gatwick and Birmingham airports were closed, and many flights were delayed at Heathrow.
 During 13 January the weather system continued north, affecting much of Northern England before reaching Scotland.
 Parts of northern France were also affected by snowfall.
 At least 22 people died due to lower temperatures in Romania over a five-day period.

-By the end of January in southern Sweden, temperatures had failed to get above 0 C a single time in the whole month in the major cities in the entire Mälar valley, including capital Stockholm as well as major other cities such as Uppsala, Västerås and Örebro.
+By the end of January in southern Sweden, temperatures had failed to exceed 0 C at any time during the month in the major cities in the Mälar valley, including the capital Stockholm as well as other cities such as Uppsala, Västerås and Örebro.
 Remarkably enough that even spread further south to inland cities in the deep south such as Växjö and Ljungby.
 Although temperatures were lower than usual, no actual cold records were broken, but even temperatures in marine climate areas such as in Malmö plummeted below -15 C during the coldest nights.
 All of Sweden's official stations averaged below 0 C in terms of daily high, which is highly unusual.
 The cold in the large cities were relatively moderated, but Örebro some way inland had a -10 C mean, which is normal for areas much further north.